SaladTechnologies/salad-applications/packages/desktop-app-obliterator/README.md

 # Salad Obliterator

-This tool may be used to force uninstall Salad.
+This tool may be used to forcefully uninstall Salad.

 ## Building